 Being consistent with your routine is important because plaque builds up fast.
 Missing brushing or flossing for just a few days can lead to gum disease.
 For people with arthritis, these problems can get worse quickly.
 Keeping a daily routine helps protect your teeth and gums.

-Dentist adapt care and work with your doctors to keep you healthy.
+Dentist adapt care and work with your doctor to keep you healthy.
 They can:

-Seeing your dentist regularly helps catch problems early and keeps your mouth healthy, even with arthritis challenges.
+Seeing your dentist regularly helps catch problems early and keeps your mouth healthy, even with the challenges of arthritis.

-Visit your dentist al least every 6 months for cleanings and checkups.
+Visit your dentist at least every 6 months for regular cleanings and checkups.
 But you should see your dentist right away if you notice:

 If brushing and flossing become too painful or hard to do, talk to your dentist.
 They can suggest other tools or treatments to help.

 Because inflammation affects your whole body.
-Dental problems can make arthritis worse, and arthritis can make dental problems worse, too.
+Dental problems can make arthritis worse, and arthritis can make dental problems worse as well.

 When your dentist and doctor work together, they can:

-Using adaptive tools, keeping a daily cleaning routine, eating well, and working with your dentist and doctor can protect your mouth and help manage your arthritis better.
+Using adaptive tools, keeping a daily cleaning routine, eating well, and working with your dentist and doctor can protect your mouth and help manage your arthritis.

 Conclusion

 Arthritis doesn’t just hurt your joints.
-It can also cause problems in your mouth.
-Inflammation, dry mouth, and pain in your hands or jaw can make it hard to care for your teeth and gums.
+It also causes problems in your mouth.
+Inflammation, dry mouth, plus pain in your hands or jaw can make it hard to care for your teeth and gums.

 But you can manage it.
-With the right tools, daily care, and help from your dentist, you can keep your smile healthy and feel better overall, what will improve your quality of life.
+With the right tools, daily care, and help from your dentist, you can keep your smile healthy and feel better overall.

 1. Arthritis Center.
 (2016, January 11).
 Dental tips for the rheumatoid arthritis patient.
 Johns Hopkins Arthritis Center. https://www.hopkinsarthritis.org/arthritis-news/5-dental-tips-for-the-ra-patient/